mtimjones/7drl/README.md

 - [x]  Add Protectors, with pathfinding to attack the player.

-- [ ]  Add a dynamic legend which emits a description for the items on the screen.
-(Stretch)

 - [x]  Add the secret door to escape.

-- [ ]  Add a final score (calculated based upon time, things killed, strength of weapon, level, etc.).

 - [x]  Add a function for distance to player.